-The Respondent met Y and Salesperson X to do the handover for the Property and to go through the Inventory List (the "Inventory List").
-The Inventory List was given to Y for him to obtain C's signature.
-Similarly, Y returned the Inventory List to the Respondent after it was allegedly signed by C (i.e. purportedly Z).
+The Respondent met Y and Salesperson W to do the handover for the Property and to go through the Inventory List (the "Inventory List").
+The Inventory List was given to Y to obtain C's signature.
+Y returned the Inventory List to Salesperson W after it was allegedly signed by C (i.e. purportedly Z).